Dr Lynn Saunders Hon

-Dr Kerensa Hocken is a HCPC Registered and BPS chartered Forensic Psychologist who specialises in the assessment and treatment of people who commit sexual offences.
-She holds a senior position in Her Majesty’s Prison and Probation Service (HMPPS) as a Cluster Psychology Lead with responsibility for sexual offending strategy across Midlands prisons.
-Kerensa has worked with people who commit sexual offences since 2001 and has a special interest in the assessment and treatment of those with intellectual disability, completing a PhD on the risk assessment of men with intellectual disability who commit sexual offences in 2014.
-In 2016 Kerensa was the overall winner of the prestigious Butler Trust award, recognised for her long term work in custody with those who have an intellectual disability.
+A co-founder of the SLF, Kerensa is a HCPC registered, and BPS chartered Forensic Psychologist who specialises in the assessment and treatment of people who commit sexual offences.
+She holds a senior position in Her Majesty’s Prison and Probation Service (HMPPS).
+Kerensa has worked with people who commit sexual offences since 2001 and has a special interest in those with intellectual disability.
+In 2016 Kerensa was the overall winner of the prestigious Butler Trust award, recognised for her long-term work in custody with those who have an intellectual disability.
 She is an internationally recognised expert on sexual offending and has published widely in the field.
-More recently Kerensa has written about the role of compassion and acceptance methods for working with people who commit sexual offences and has been pivotal in the initiation and development of a forensic special interest group for compassion focused therapy within the compassionate mind foundation.
-She is the author of the SLF Aurora prevention intervention.
-Kerensa is a trustee and co-founder of the Safer Living Foundation (SLF).
+More recently Kerensa has written about the role of compassion and acceptance methods for working with people who have problematic sexual interests and has been pivotal in the initiation and development of a forensic special interest group for Compassion Focused Therapy within the Compassionate Mind Foundation.
+Kerensa is a co-host on The Forensic Psychology Podcast.

-Professor Geraldine Akerman is a chartered and HCPC registered forensic psychologist and Associate Fellow of the British Psychological Society.
+Geraldine is a chartered and HCPC registered forensic psychologist and Associate Fellow of the British Psychological Society.
 She worked for the prison service since 1999 assessing risk and providing treatment to men convicted of violent and sexual offences and with complex needs.
 She is been on the Committee of the Division of Forensic Psychology since 2009, and the National Organisation for the Treatment of Abusers Research committee.
 Geraldine was the co-editor of Forensic Update and currently a reviewer for it, along with other major journals in the area of Forensic Psychology, and the Issues in Forensic Psychology book series.
 Geraldine is a visiting Lecturer at the University of Birmingham and Cardiff Metropolitan University.
 Geraldine has published book chapters and in peer reviewed journals on a range of subjects and was awarded a PhD by the University of Birmingham in 2015.
-Geraldine has been a member of Therapeutic Communities Accreditation Panel, and the JUSTICE working party for sentencing sexual offences since January 2018.
-Geraldine currently works as the Therapy Manager on the Enhanced Assessment Unit at HMP Grendon.
-Geraldine was presented with the Senior Practitioner Award by the Division of Forensic Psychology 2018 for distinguished contribution to forensic psychology.
+Geraldine has been a member of Therapeutic Communities Accreditation Panel, and the JUSTICE working party for sentencing sexual offences.
+Geraldine currently works as a Forensic Psychologist in the Integrated Mental health Team at HMP Grendon.
+Geraldine was presented with the Senior Practitioner Award by the Division of Forensic Psychology 2018 for her distinguished contribution to forensic psychology.